► What is Apple CarPlay?

 ► Will your car sync with CarPlay?

 CarPlay is something that has to be certified by Apple, and that means you’ll have a near-identical experience in any car that has it.
+It's just the screen that'll be different.
 Almost every car with CarPlay certification simply requires you to plug in your iPhone via USB.

 Got an Android phone?
 Read our Android Auto guide here